FrankDaniel27/ppi-assignment/README.md

 This project demonstrats the Clean Archtecture pattern with the Repository Pattern using SQLite as the database.
 I used Blazor with .NET 8 and Telerik as toolkits.
 All you have to do is clone the repo, run the cli command below and just launch the program.
-When you run the migration command below, a database will be created and seed file will get loaded into it and will be located in your AppData folder, so be sure to delete it when you are done.
+When you run the migration command below, a database will be created and a seed file will get loaded into it.
+The database will be located in your AppData folder, so be sure to delete it when you are done.
+The instructions are below.

-# Project for Infrastructure components
+# Infrastructure Components
 ## Database Type
 SQLite